 Blake has rekindled his career-long fascination with text and the alphabet in this latest incredible and hugely uplifting series.
 The motif in the artist’s work is related to his enduring interest in childhood innocence and nostalgia, and Victorian and Edwardian graphic illustration.

-By rendering each letter in bright colours and adding the graphic monochrome ‘dazzle’ pattern, Blake has put his definitive pop art stamp on this alphabet, creating an enormously collectable new body of work.
+By rendering each letter in bright colours and adding the graphic monochrome ‘dazzle’ pattern, Peter Blake has put his definitive pop art stamp on this alphabet, creating an enormously collectable new body of work.

 Explore Art Republic's selection of artworks by Peter Blake here.